jimjam-slam/fetch-test/README.md

 Quick example of downloading ZIP files using Fetch.
 Example deploy for a Jamstack (eg. Cloudflare Pages)

+(Check the Developer Tools to see `console.log` messages to verify the Fetches!)

-## Deploy with Cloudflare Pages
+## Deploy with Cloudflare Pages (or Netlify, or similiar)

 1. Connect your GitHub or GitLab account

-2. Select a repository to deploy
+2. Select a repository to deploy (note that it doesn't need to be publicly accessible: you authorise Cloudflare Pages to access the repo in the previous step)

 3. Choose: